Originally published Dec 4, 2019. Updated April 6, 2022.

 This is why manufacturers are starting their digital journeys with SAP customer portal solutions.

 With the right ERP-integrated solution, manufacturers can launch a portal for routine post-order care.
 This empowers existing customers to track orders, invoices and payments on their own — without calling customer service.

 A successful portal gives manufacturers the cost savings (and the internal political capital) to go after B2B eCommerce.
 The key is to choose a portal solution that 1) includes ERP integration, and 2) easily scales up to full B2B eCommerce functionality on the same architecture.

-(Hint: This is the Corevist Commerce approach.)
+(Hint: This is how we built the Corevist Platform.)

 Is Amazon a friend or foe to B2B organizations?

 Amazon offers incredible opportunities in B2B eCommerce.
 Yet the company doesn’t care which merchant gets the sale for a particular search on their website.
 Fundamentally, Amazon’s interests are not aligned with the interests of any one merchant.
 Their algorithm will suggest a different product if that’s what it takes to get the sale.

 So what does this mean for B2B organizations?